Barneylyw/Bike-Aux/README.md

 ### Buzzer subsystem

-Button and buzzer holder to hold the compoents
+Button and buzzer holder to hold the components

 I printed V1 of both brackets and their holes are too big to be held tightly on the bike as shown in the pictures below